ConnorGanaway/FantasyMapGenerator/README.md

 ![Python package](https://github.com/ConnorGanaway/FantasyMapGenerator/actions/workflows/actions.yml/badge.svg)

+- Version 0.5
+    - Desktop App now interfaces with the Python Script
+    - Newly generated map is launching in a seperate window
+    - Seed input is now factored into the script
+        - Not fully idependent of the computer seed yet (Need to create toggle when user input is gathered)

 - Version 0.4:
     - Adjusted the proper ranges for the sliders
     - When generated is clicked it writes the information to a json file